LCANZ webinar: A Science-Based Target Approach for buildings

 Webinar – Thursday 8th August @ 1pm

-Join LCANZ for the first in our new webinar series, featuring Chanjief Chandrakumar from Massey University.
+LCANZ held the first in our new webinar series, featuring Chanjief Chandrakumar from Massey University.

 A Science-Based Target Approach for buildings: The long wait is over